Skip to Content

 A quick Google search confirmed that applying latex over oil-based paint was the cause of these issues.

-Ideally, I would love for you to learn from my mistake and avoid this headache altogether!
-But if you find yourself in the same pickle as me, I will take you through the various ways to resolve this problem and move on!
+Ideally, I would love for you to learn from my mistake and avoid this headache when you tackle your next paint job.
+But if you find yourself in the same pickle as me, I will take you through the various ways to resolve this problem without hiring painting professionals!

 Latex Paint vs. Oil Based Paint